 A blood test (antibody [ELISA] test) is also available from various laboratories, for example, the NSW Department of Primary Industries State Veterinary Laboratory at Menangle.
 Also, a faecal antigen test for fluke is available through Charles Sturt University’s Veterinary Diagnostic Laboratory.

 Any positive fluke egg count is significant and indicates treatment is needed.

-The most important treatment is carried out in April–May and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the sheep.
+The most important treatment is carried out in April–May and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the stock.
 If treatments are also required in August–September and/or February, one or both of these treatments should be a flukicide other than triclabendazole (if this was used in April).
 This treatment rotation will reduce the rate of development of fluke resistant to triclabendazole.